Actual play: Cultural impact

-Actual plays have contributed towards improving representation of people of color, women, and others in tabletop gaming, which has had a reputation of being primarily made up of white men.
-Maze Arcana's Sirens, with Satine Phoenix as dungeonmaster (DM), features an all-women group of players.
-Rivals of Waterdeep (DMed by Tanya DePass) and Into the Motherlands are actual play shows with casts that are entirely made up of people of color.
-Death2Divinity is an actual play show with an all-queer, "all fat-babe" cast.

-Actual play shows have also been credited with improving representation of LGBT people in media more generally.
-Entertainment website CBR has said that LGBT representation has been more easily incorporated into actual plays because they are often produced by independent creators and distributed online.
-The site named The Adventure Zone and Dimension 20 as two examples of actual plays which include LGBT characters.
+In 2018, the Diana Jones Award for excellence in tabletop gaming named the concept of actual play as that year's award winner, marking the first year the award was not awarded to a game, organization, or individual.
+Academic Emily Friedman, writing for Los Angeles Review of Books, highlighted that "there's the elemental pleasure of being told a story, intertwined with the alchemy of watching that story be created in front of your eyes (or ears). [...]
+We perceive simultaneously the character played and the player playing".
+Friedman also commented that the largest "actual plays have viewer numbers that are the envy of some television networks".
 Amanda Farough wrote for VentureBeat that "the boundaries and barriers that have traditionally kept TTRPGs hidden behind an opaque divide have come tumbling down" and that actual play "long-form narrative is reshaping itself as an expression of both players and the audiences that accompany them on the journey ahead".
 Curtis D. Carbonell, in his book the Dread Trident: Tabletop Role-Playing Games and the Modern Fantastic, commented that shows such as Acquisitions Incorporated and Critical Role reflect "a wider phenomenon made clear by numerous Youtube.com videos of individual gaming sessions by random groups ...
 The confluence of these digital and analog streamed elements adds to the increasing archive of realized gametexts that can be consumed and analyzed with the modern fantastic".
 Both Farough and Carbonell highlighted that actual play shows have also increased sales of TTRPGs and related products.